-So, as we celebrate our 52nd anniversary, the Velvet Illusions’ story goes forward!
+So, as we celebrate our 54th anniversary, the Velvet Illusions’ story goes forward!
 While we “survivors” are getting fewer, and longer in the tooth, our music will stay young forever, and it will be collected, covered, programmed, written about, and loved, far into the future.
 To all loyal Velvet Illusionites: thank you, one and all from “Jimmie James”.
 I’m 71 as of this writing; I’m in great shape; I plan to keep chronicling the band’s history, as long as I can.
 And I assure you: there is more to come!

 (You may need to copy/paste some of these links.)